Elma, Manitoba: History

 The area settlement was originally known as Janow, named after its post office; the name was agreed upon between the store owner, John Giliewich, and the inspector of the post offices.
 The preferred name, Yaroriw, was turned down as the inspector thought that it might be a difficult name.

 The name changed to Elma after the railway was built, when the community became a railway town.
 This name is said to have originated from a man named Thomas Koivu and his wife Maria, who worked for the Canadian Pacific Railway and had a baby named Elma (1905)—a name the town all decided to adopt as their own.
 It is more likely, however, that the name was given when the National Transcontinental Railway (a predecessor of the Canadian National Railway) was built through the area in 1905.
 It was common for small railway towns to be named by the railroad engineers or other planners.

-Railway station
+Transportation

 Elma Station was demolished in the late 1960s and a small rail station (hut) was used frequently by people going to isolated cabins in the eastern Whiteshell and northwestern Manitoba.
 The station hut was removed in 2014 by Canadian National Railway.